abbottk/cs519-Project/Deliverables/InstallmentFinal/InstallmentFinal.md

 **Technology and Interaction**
 - Interaction Style: E likes interacting in different ways.
 E prefers emails or voice calls to of text messages.
 - Approach to Technology: E prefers to use the best and latest available in market.
 Eir choices are always the top grosser mobile apps and newest gadgets available.

+## Presentation
+_Included in file upload as "projectFinalInstallmentSlides.pdf"_